 How Many Hours Does A Sea-Doo Engine Last?

-These numbers are based on the average usage of around 30 hours per year.
+Based on the average usage of around 30 hours per year, owners should be able to get 7-10 years of good performance from their Sea Doo before anything major needs repair or rebuild.
 You can make your engine last by making sure you do maintenance when needed.
 Remember to follow a winterization oil change as part of the seasonal maintenance.

-Many variables can create the need to do a more urgent oil change than is recommended.
+Many factors may cause owners to consider doing more frequent oil changes than is recommended.
 Since your jet ski is in the water often, there is always a chance of oil getting into the system.
 This will cause the engine’s performance to become substandard, and if not seen to, it can damage your jet ski.